Ronnie Peterson returns to Woodstock

 “The few little square meters I have on stage is the one place I can completely relax,” Peterson said.
 “I feel completely relaxed, comfortable and at home.”

-Expect Peterson’s passion for the music of Woodstock to shine through his performances, beginning at the Zappa Club on August 9, Agamon Market on August 16, Berala at Lehavot Habiba on August 22 and Grays in Yehud on August 23.
+Expect Peterson’s passion for the music of Woodstock to shine through his performances, beginning August 9 at the Zappa Club Tel Aviv at 8 p.m., August 16 at Agamon Market (Hula Valley, Upper Galilee), August 22 at Berale Music Club, Lehavot Haviva and Gray Club in Yahud on August 23.
 Don’t forget to wear flowers in your hair.

 For more information, check out Ronnie Peterson Blues on Facebook.com.